SchoemanClaudia/D20Bingo/README.md

 ### Overview

 - D20 Bingo! is a solo game where the unpredictability of a 20-sided die determines the marking of a 4x4 game card.
 The die might roll the same number twice, three or maybe even four times during gameplay, which starts to make the game interesting when special rolls are introduced.
 Players race against the clock to complete patterns on a bingo card, each number determined by the roll of a D20.
 Created for a unique and enjoyable gaming experience for all ages, with the combination of luck and strategy, D20 Bingo! offers a unique and thrilling experience.
-It's simple and engaging mechanics makes it the perfect single player game, providing a challenging and entertaining way to test your luck and strategy skills.
+It's simple and engaging mechanics makes it the perfect single player game, providing a challenging and entertaining way to pass time.

 ### Objectives